EtiamNullam/relative-source.nvim/README.md

 It's useful for creating structurized config spanning across multiple `lua` and `vimrc` files.

+It will continue to next file if any error occurs while sourcing and error message will be shown via `vim.notify`.

 ### Compared to `lua require()`:
 - no caching
 - relative paths